MRSA

 What is MRSA?

-MRSA are types of Staphylococcus aureus that have developed resistance to methicillin and some other antibiotics used to treat common infections.
-Some people carry MRSA on their skin or in their nostrils quite harmlessly.
+MRSA are types of Staphylococcus aureus that have developed resistance to Meticillin, and some other antibiotics used to treat common infections.
+Some people carry MRSA on their skin and/or in their nostrils quite harmlessly.
 Some people carry MRSA for just a few hours or days, but other people carry MRSA for weeks or months.
 They may not be aware of being an MRSA carrier because they have no symptoms, and it does not harm them - this is called ‘colonisation’.

 MRSA and other germs cause problems in hospitals.
 Complicated medical treatments, including operations and intravenous lines (drips), provide opportunities for germs to enter the body.
-MRSA and Staphylococcus aureus can cause local skin infections such as boils and, in more vulnerable patients, they can cause more serious infections in wounds, bones, lungs and bloodstream that will require treatment.
+MRSA and Staphylococcus aureus can also cause local skin infections such as boils and, in more vulnerable patients, they can cause more serious infections in wounds, bones, lungs and the bloodstream that will require treatment.

 The following make patients vulnerable to infections:

-• Their underlying medical condition
+- Their underlying medical condition

-• The number of operations they have had
+- The number of operations they have had

-• The presence of open wounds
+- The presence of open wounds

-• How frequently they use antibiotics
+- How frequently they use antibiotics

-What is the difference between colonisation and Infection with MRSA?
+What is the difference between colonisation and infection with MRSA?

 MRSA colonisation means that the bacteria is simply sitting on the skin (in any site) but is causing no harm to the person.
 MRSA infection means the bacteria are causing signs of infection, for example, fever and/or pus discharging from a wound.
 These patients will usually be given appropriate treatment for the infection.